 10 min

-Specific questions regarding the protection of personal data are governed by privacy laws around the world.
-They address both the definition of personal data, its use, and ensuring security and confidentiality.
-Likewise, while there are some differences between global data privacy laws, there is generally agreement on how personal information (PII) is defined and the responsibilities and actions that companies and organizations must take to secure it in a secure and compliant manner.
+The specific issues regarding personal data protection are regulated by privacy laws around the world.
+These laws cover the definition of personal data, its use, and the assurance of security and confidentiality.
+Similarly, while there are some differences between global data privacy regulations, there is generally a consensus on how Personally Identifiable Information (PII) is defined, as well as the duties and actions that companies and organizations must undertake to safeguard it securely and compliantly.
+This article will introduce you to key definitions and principles of the GDPR, clarify whether common information like an email or IP address constitutes personal data, and provide practical tips on how to protect data within your company.

 Important!
 The information contained in this article is solely our observations as of the date of writing this article and should not be used as current legal interpretation.